OpenDataSpace/opencmis/README.md

 opencmis
 ========

-Personal copy of latest OpenCMIS
+This is a local snapshot of the OpenCMIS 0.8.0